Quantum state preparation for multivariate functions

 \subsection{Bivariate Gaussian on quantum hardware}

 This section demonstrates our state preparation protocol on the H2-1 trapped-ion quantum computer and illustrates the effect of noise.
+We choose to use the Fourier basis functions as they lead to circuits with fewer two-qubit gates.
 We focus on analyzing the output signal without any error mitigation.
 Error mitigation protocols, if needed, would likely be performed in combination with a downstream quantum algorithm, not after state preparation, which is only the first step of the computation.

 We choose a two-dimensional Gaussian distribution as a target function.
 The low overheads of our method allow us to prepare the Gaussian on a fine grid with 24 qubits using up to \num{237} two-qubit gates with meaningful output signal.
 The Gaussian distribution is given by